Nokhal/SkyrimInstallGuide/README.md

 AFT features compat with convenient horse

 # End setup

+## Remove ESP
 The following ESPs are to be disabled or deleted from your /data folder.
 (I recommend deletion) There is no benefit to leaving these esps in your data folder.
 Bijin Warmaidens.esp
 Bijin Wives.esp
 Bijin NPCs.esp
 Serana.esp
 Valerica.esp
 RDO - USSEP Patch.esp
-Lore Weapon Expansion - Relics of the Crusader.esp Lore Weapon Expansion - Goldbrand.esp
+Lore Weapon Expansion - Relics of the Crusader.esp
+Lore Weapon Expansion - Goldbrand.esp
 Lore Weapon Expansion - Daedric Crescent.esp
+RaceMenuPlugin.esp

+## Generate Animations
 Run Fnis